UNITED STATES PATENT AND TRADEMARK OFFICE

 (3) An oath or declaration; and

-- Small Entity Status: Applicant must determine that small entity status under 37 CFR 1.27(a) is appropriate before making an assertion of entitlement to small entity status and paying a fee at the 50 percent small entity discount.
+- Small Entity Status: Applicant must determine that small entity status under 37 CFR 1.27(a) is appropriate before making an assertion of entitlement to small entity status and paying a fee at the 60 percent small entity discount.
 Fees change each October.
-Note that by filing electronically via EFS-Web, the filing fee for an applicant qualifying for small entity status is further reduced.
+Note that by filing electronically via patent Center, the filing fee for an applicant qualifying for small entity status is further reduced.

-Other patent correspondence, including design, plant, and provisional application filings, as well as correspondence filed in a nonprovisional application after the application filing date (known as “follow-on” correspondence), can still be filed by mail or hand-delivery without incurring the $400 non-electronic filing fee.
-You do not have to be a Registered eFiler to file a patent application via EFS-Web.
-However, unless you are a Registered eFiler, you must not attempt to file follow-on correspondence via EFS-Web, because Unregistered eFilers are not permitted to file follow-on correspondence via EFS-Web.
-Follow-on correspondence filed by anyone other than an EFS-Web Registered eFiler must be sent by mail or be hand-delivered.
+- Other patent correspondence, including design, plant, and provisional application filings, as well as correspondence filed in a nonprovisional application after the application filing date (known as “follow-on” correspondence), can still be filed by mail or hand-delivery without incurring the $400 non-electronic filing fee.
+You do not have to be a Registered eFiler to file a patent application electronically.
+However, unless you are a Registered eFiler, you must not attempt to file follow-on correspondence electronically, because Unregistered eFilers are not permitted to file follow-on correspondence via Patent Center or EFS-Web.
+Follow-on correspondence filed by anyone other than a Registered eFiler must be sent by mail or be hand-delivered.
 (See the “General Information and Correspondence” section of this brochure.)
-In the event you receive from the USPTO a “Notice of Incomplete Application” in response to your EFS-Web filing stating that an application number has been assigned but no filing date has been granted, you must become a Registered eFiler and file your reply to the “Notice of Incomplete Application” via EFS-Web in order to avoid the $400 non-electronic filing fee.
 To have the ability to file follow-on correspondence, become a registered eFiler or call the Electronic Business Center at 866-217-9197.

-Each document (which should be filed via EFS-Web in PDF format) must have a top margin of at least 2 cm (3/4 inch), a left side margin of at least 2.5 cm (1 inch), a right side margin of at least 2 cm (3/4 inch) and a bottom margin of at least 2 cm (3/4 inch) with no holes made in the submitted papers.
+Each document must have a top margin of at least 2 cm (3/4 inch), a left side margin of at least 2.5 cm (1 inch), a right side margin of at least 2 cm (3/4 inch) and a bottom margin of at least 2 cm (3/4 inch) with no holes made in the submitted papers.
 It is also required that the spacing on all papers be 1.5 or double-spaced and the application papers must be numbered consecutively (centrally located above or below the text) starting with page one.

 The specification must have text written in a nonscript font (e.g., Arial, Times Roman, or Courier, preferably a font size of 12pt) lettering style having capital letters that should be at least 0.3175 cm (0.125 inch) high, but may be no smaller than 0.21 cm (0.08 inch) high (e.g., a font size of 6).
 The specification must have only a single column of text.